viktorbezdek/awesome-github-projects/README.md

 ## Rust

+- [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
+- [quickwit-oss/quickwit](https://github.com/quickwit-oss/quickwit) - Cloud-native search engine for observability.
+An open-source alternative to Datadog, Elasticsearch, Loki, and Tempo.
+- [loco-rs/loco](https://github.com/loco-rs/loco) - 🚂 🦀 The one-person framework for Rust for side-projects and startups
 - [paradigmxyz/reth](https://github.com/paradigmxyz/reth) - Modular, contributor-friendly and blazing-fast implementation of the Ethereum protocol, in Rust
 - [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a work-in-progress, in-process OLTP database management system, compatible with SQLite.
 - [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack app framework for web, desktop, mobile, and more.